mitmproxy/mitmproxy/README.md

 Run one of our [examples in clients/examples](clients/examples)

-The standard mitmproxy executables are also shipped, and should work as normal.
+The standard mitmproxy executables, like mitmweb are also shipped, and should work as normal.

 BrowserUp is a code contributor to the upstream project, and we hope to continue to support them with code contributions where possible.

-The main code changes for our fork for HAR, and clients are in the browserup addons.
+The main changes for our fork are in the folders below/

 mitmproxy/addons/browserup/
 test/mitmproxy/addons/browserup
+clients/

 The standard MITMProxy documentation follows below.